 - Overview of Regulatory and Statutory Components of BSA

 - Customer/Member Identification and Other Title II Programs

 - Completing the Currency Transaction Report (FinCEN Form 112)

-- Exempting Eligible Customers / Members from the CTR Filing (Form 110)
+- Exempting Eligible Clients from CTR FIling (FinCEN Form 110)

-- How OFAC Fits into the Process – the Sanctions Compliance Program (SCP)
+- How OFAC Fits the Process – the New Sanctions Compliance Program (SCP) Framework

 Recent Congressional focus and well-publicized BSA enforcement actions and fines continue to support a climate proving BSA compliance remains of paramount importance to all financial institutions.
 Treasury continues to rely on financial institutions to serve as the “front-line gatekeepers” for law enforcement efforts to safeguard the U.S. financial system from the abuses of financial crimes, including money laundering and terrorist financing.
 The federal regulatory agencies continue to rely on financial institutions to take “every reasonable step” to identify, minimize, and manage any risks that illicit financial activity may pose to the individual institution and the industry.
 Ongoing initiatives by the Financial Crimes Enforcement Network (FinCEN), and continued expansions of the federal examination procedures, reinforce the need to have a strong BSA program at your institution.